 The second reason purchasing a water filter was so difficult for me was that as I narrowed in on the best available options, the price point became very high.
 In the end, the risks associated with not filtering our water were too great, and we invested in an awesome under-the-sink water filter that was the best we could afford.
 We LOVE it.
 The water tastes so much better, and we rest easier every time we drink water, wash our vegetables, or make soup, knowing our water is as safe as we can make it.

 In this post I’m going to walk you through WHY you need a water filter, and then the pros and cons of each option.
 Then I’m going to tell you about my top 3 options and why we went with the one we did.

-Why you need to filter your water (the bad news)
+Why you need to filter your water for fertility (the bad news)

 According to the Environmental Working Group (my favorite organization for identifying toxins and toxin free products) tap water contains over 300 chemicals and pollutants that can harm you and your family.
 If you go to their website you can look up how your city’s water rates and what contaminants it has the highest amounts of.

-Heavy metals like lead, cadmium and mercury can be found in some areas, and are linked with interference with healthy female reproductive cycles.
+Heavy metals like lead, cadmium and mercury can be found in some areas, and are linked with many negative health outcomes, and also with interference with healthy female reproductive cycles.
 There are a number of studies, but this one on women undergoing 619 women undergoing IVF is pretty clear- even at levels considered “safe” lead and cadmium in the bloodstream and follicles were linked with failed cycles.

 Chloramine and other chemicals, while directly linked to cancers and heart concerns, can indirectly lead to fertility by increasing your lead exposure.